farooq-teqniqly/yt-azure-batch/README.md

 2. Open `deploy\UploadWordCounter.ps1`.
 3. Specify your batch account name and resource group name on lines 1 and 2 respectively.
 4. Save the file.
-5. Run `deploy\UploadWordCounter.ps1` to upload the CastCounter app to the storage account.
+5. Run `deploy\UploadWordCounter.ps1` to upload the WordCounter app to the storage account.

 ## Run the API
 The API can be run via Docker.